FIVE SONGS (LIEDER) FOR FOUR-VOICE MEN'S CHORUS, OP. 41

 Translation

-with first tenors and first basses in unison on a rising fifth singing
+on an upbeat with first tenors and first basses in unison on a

-incorporating one small syncopation in line 4.
-Meanwhile, the
+syncopation in line 4.
+Meanwhile, the first and second

-first and second basses simply alternate statements of “Gebt acht!” on
+basses simply alternate statements of “Gebt acht!” on rising

-rising fifths and fourths, respectively.
-First basses state it
+fifths and fourths, respectively.
+First basses state it five times, second basses four.

 overlapping with line four.
 The other parts enter two beats

-basses an octave higher, while the tenors present line 5 in two broken
+second basses an octave higher, while the tenors present line 5 in

-6. The voices do not come together textually until line 7.
+The four voice parts do not come together

 notes than the tenor parts.
 The second basses repeat more than the

-an octave apart, their texts do not “match” until the end.
+notes an octave apart, their texts do not “match” until the end of line 6.

-repeated twice.
-The second tenors divide on the last three notes,
+acht!” is repeated twice.
+The second tenors divide on the

-and the first basses divide one note earlier (fourth from the
+last three notes, and the first basses divide for

 end).
 Because of unison in certain parts, there is no real